kaine-veal/tso500_project/README.md

 #### Logic and Workflow

 1.  **Configuration Loading**
-    * Reads the list of desired VEP fields from `--vep-fields` (must match the VCF header order).
     * Reads the list of OncoKB tags from `--oncokb-fields`.
     * Loads the preferred transcript list (`--transcripts`), stripping any version numbers to ensure robust matching.